Nocoutu/xueliu23.github.io/_publications/irregular mmd.md

 ---
-title: 'The irregular set for maps with almost specification property has full metric mean dimension'
+title: 'The irregular set for maps with almost weak specification property has full metric mean dimension'
 collection: publications
 permalink:
 date: 2024-06-01